 Many warehouse management system vendors give you different options for acquiring the software - you can either purchase it as a perpetual licensed model or a SaaS model.
 Typically, the implementation and conversion costs will be the same regardless of the pricing model you choose.

 Companies may not know whether a vendor’s optional modules are required during the early planning stages.
-Some of these optional modules may be functions you will want to grow into after you installed and utilized the base system.
+Some of these optional modules may be functions you will want to grow into after you have installed and utilized the base system.
 These could include transportation management, labor management, and complex slotting programs.
 These can be added in the future, even if you do not purchase them initially.

 If there is a likelihood that you may need these modules, err on the side of caution and budget these dollars until you have a better understanding of your company’s needs.

-Server Hardware or Hosting
+Server Hardware Or Hosting

 Some WMS vendors offer on-premise solutions as well as cloud-based hosting, while other vendors only offer a single solution.
 For either option, companies must make decisions on a wide range of challenges that all have an impact on the costs: